Capital icon

 2. Get updates

-Adyen will send the following webhooks to your server to update you about the grant and payout status.
+Adyen sends the webhook messages for the following event types to your server to update you about the grant and fund transfer status.

 balancePlatform.grants.created The grant has been configured.